debabratamishra/debabratamishra.github.io/_posts/2025-04-02-keyvalue-caching.md

 Let's zoom in and understand how self-attention works.
 For every input token that has been converted into an embedding vector, the model generates three new, distinct vectors:

-- **Query $(Q)$**: Think of this as the current token's "search query."
+- Query $(Q)$: Think of this as the current token's "search query."
 It's looking for relevant information from other tokens in the sequence to better understand its own context.
-- **Key $(K)$**: This is like a "label" or an "index" for a token.
+- Key $(K)$: This is like a "label" or an "index" for a token.
 It's what the Query vector from other tokens will match against to find relevant information.
-- **Value $(V)$**: This vector contains the actual substance or meaning of the token.
+- Value $(V)$: This vector contains the actual substance or meaning of the token.
 Once a Query finds a relevant Key, the associated Value is what provides the useful information.

 These $Q$, $K$, and $V$ vectors are created by multiplying the token's embedding vector (say $x$) by three separate weight matrices($W^Q, W^K, W^V$).
 These matrices are learned during the model's training and are essential for its performance.
 Basically for an input vector $x$ the process would be :
 - $Query = x.W^Q$